kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 The changes described in this document aim to allow the Kubewarden team to gather the following metrics:

-- Number of active PolicyServers
+- Number of active PolicyServers.
-- Number of active policies
+- Number of active policies.
-- Average number of policies per PolicyServer
+- Average number of policies per PolicyServer.
-- Number of Kubewarden installations by version
+- Number of Kubewarden installations by version.
-- Number of Kubewarden installations by Kubernetes version
+- Number of Kubewarden installations by Kubernetes version.
+- Official policies from the Kubewarden project in use.

 ## Controller Changes